Course Descriptions and Dissertation and Thesis Supervision: Ursula A. Kelly

 I have extensive experience in the supervision of students in a variety of programs at the doctoral and masters levels of study at several universities.

-I have supervised students in both the PhD program of the Faculty of Education and the Inter-disciplinary PhD program of Memorial University.
+I have supervised students in both the PhD program of the Faculty of Education and the Inter-disciplinary (ID) PhD program of Memorial University.
 I have also supervised PhD students at Dalhousie University.